zzz6519003/substrate-how-to-guides/how-to-substrate/docs/101/mint-token.md

 ```

 If `checked_sub()` returns `None`, the operation caused an overflow and throws an error.
+### 4. Include your pallet in your runtime

+Refer to [this guide](./basic-pallet-integration) if you’re not yet familiar with this procedure.

+>**Further learning: **
-The `mint` function takes in an amount to mint which is *not good practice*.
-There are several ways to specify the amount this pallet can mint including:
+> - **Safety.** The `mint` function takes in an amount to mint which is *not good practice* because it implies that users have unlimited access to writing to storage.
+Safer approaches include: using configuring `GenesisConfig` or fixing a predetermined maximum value in runtime.
-- Using the `config` extension to set a value in `GenesisConfig` from `chain_spec.rs`.
-See this [**Knowledgebase**](https://substrate.dev/docs/en/knowledgebase/runtime/storage#config) article as well as **this guide** to learn more about this.

-- Defining it inside the runtime.
-Have a look at the guide on how to do that in this beginner guide on **Instantiable Pallets.**

-Learn about how these each have their trade-offs in terms of storage costs **[(Knowledgebase)](https://substrate.dev/docs/en/knowledgebase/runtime/storage#storage-value)**.

-**A couple things to note:**

-- **Weights.** All the weights were set to 10_000 in the above code snippets.
+> - **Weights.** All the weights were set to 10_000 in the above code snippets.
 Learn more about weight configuration in this [beginner guide on weights](./basic-tx-weight-calculations).

-- **Origins.** One assumption this recipe makes is that the origin will always be the sudo user.
+> - **Origins.** One assumption this recipe makes is that the origin will always be the sudo user.
 Origins are are powerful in Substrate.
 Here’s [a recipe on using origins](./origins-beginner).

-- **Overall capabilities.** In order to make use of this recipe, other functions would have to be added to handle things like errors, keeping track of storage and charging transaction fees.
+> - **Overall capabilities.** In order to make use of this recipe, other functions would have to be added to handle things like errors, keeping track of storage and charging transaction fees.
 For example, `init()`just resets the balance every time it is called which is not very useful.
 In addition, the token supply is purely a `Vec<u64>` and provides no extensible capabilities.
 In other recipes, we'll see how to make use of FRAME's `pallet_assets` as well as other ways to mint new tokens and how to make use of them.

-### 4. Include your pallet in your runtime

-Refer to [this guide](./basic-pallet-integration) if you’re not yet familiar with this procedure.

 ## Examples
 - [mint-token pallet](/../examples/template-node/pallets/mint-token/src/lib.rs)